Collective Outlier Detection and Enumeration with Conformalized Closed Testing: Empirical Demonstrations

 ACODE is applied using 6 classification algorithms and 5 local testing procedures.
 The algorithms include 3 one-class classifiers (isolation forest, support vector machine, and ``local outlier factor'' nearest neighbors) and 3 binary classifiers (deep neural network, random forest, and AdaBoost), all implemented in the Python package {\em scikit-learn}.
 The one-class classifiers compute out-of-sample scores, e.g., as in \citet{bates2021testing}, while the binary classifiers compute in-sample scores with the approach of \citet{marandon2022machine}.

-The testing procedures leveraged by ACODE are: Simes' test with and without Storey's correction, Fisher's combination method, the WMW test, and the LMPI test described in Section~\ref{sec:new_local-g-wmw}, applied using $G(F) = F^3$.
-Recall that this choice of $G$ is optimal against Lehmann's alternative with $k=3$, which may or may not fit our data well.
-An implementation of the LMPI test based on a data-driven estimate of $G$ will be considered later.
+The testing procedures leveraged by ACODE are: Simes test with and without Storey's correction, Fisher's combination method, the WMW test, and Shiraishi's LMPR test from Section~\ref{sec:new_local-g-wmw}, applied using $G(F) = F^3$.
+This choice of $G$ is optimal against Lehmann's alternative with $k=3$, which may or may not fit our data well.
+An implementation of the Shiraishi test based on a data-driven estimate of $G$ will be considered later.